 While I generally choose to shower for efficiency, I recently started a new habit of once a week soaking in a bath with epsom salts.

 Stretch your muscles — they need it.
 A few times throughout the day, take a few minutes to stretch.
-If you can get to a yoga class or put on a yoga video to follow, that’s even better.
+If you can put on a yoga video to follow, that’s even better.
+My favorite way to stretch my back is using a Chirp Wheel.
 But at the least, get down on the floor and do some basic stretches.

 I find that it’s easy to do a little stretching while I’m down on the ground playing lego with my kids or watching TV together.
 And it’s a good way to let your kids see you taking care of yourself.